Arthur de Carle Sowerby: Expeditions

 He made four separate expeditions into Manchuria and parts of Mongolia during the next few years, the last being in 1915 and then wrote his book Fur and Feather in North China.
-In the autumn of 1915 he went over to meet his brother and sister, both missionaries in Sian, and took the opportunity to seek more specimens in the Ch'ingling range to the south of the city.
+In the autumn of 1915 he went over to meet his brother and sister, both missionaries in Sian, and took the opportunity to seek more specimens in the Qinling range to the south of the city.

 Shaanxi Relief

 During the Xinhai Revolution, Arthur headed up the Shaanxi (Shensi) Relief Expedition.
 The expedition's task was to rescue and lead to safety as many foreign missionaries as possible.
 Setting out in December 1911 they trekked to Xi'an where the whole area was in a state of political upheaval following the overthrow of the dynasty.
 Bandit hordes were rampaging and had taken over much of the countryside.
-After a number of hair-raising experiences they returned to the safety of Peking in early 1912.
+After a number of hair-raising experiences they returned to the safety of Beijing in early 1912.